What is Price Skimming?

 Company A is a phone manufacturing company that recently developed a new proprietary technology for its phones.
 Company A follows a price skimming strategy and sets a skim price at P1 to recover its research and development cost.
 After satisfying demand at P1, the company sets a follow-on price at P2 to capture price-sensitive customers and to put pricing pressure on competitors that enter the market.

 In the price skimming strategy above, Company A generates revenue = A + B with sales of Q1.
 With their follow-on pricing, the company generates additional revenue = C with sales of Q2-Q1.
 The company generates total revenue of A + B + C, with total sales of Q2.

 Advantages of Price Skimming

 - Perceived quality: Price skimming helps build a high-quality image and perception of the product.

 - Cost recuperation: It helps a firm quickly recover its costs of development.

 - High profitability: It generates a high profit margin for the company.

 - Vertical supply chain benefits: It helps distributors earn a higher percentage.
 The markup on a $500 product is far more substantial than on a $5 item.

-- Limitation of sales volume: A firm may not be able to utilize economies of scale if a skim price generates too little sales.
+- Limitation of sales volume: A firm may not be able to utilize economies of scale if a skim price generates too few sales.

-- Inefficient long-term strategy: Price skimming is not a viable long-term pricing strategy as competitors will eventually enter the market with rival products and pricing pressure.
+- Inefficient long-term strategy: Price skimming is not a viable long-term pricing strategy, as competitors will eventually enter the market with rival products and exert downward pricing pressure.

 - Consumer loyalty: If a product that costs $1,000 at launch has a follow-on price of $200 in a couple of months, innovators and early adopters may feel ripped off.
 Therefore, if the firm has a history of price skimming, consumers may wait a couple of months before purchasing the product.